pycroscopy/pycroscopy/docs/faq.rst

 ----
 What do you mean by multidimensional data?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We consider data recorded for all combinations of 2 or more variables as multi-dimensional datasets.
-For example, if a single value of current is recorded as a function of driving / excitation bias or voltage having B values, the dataset is said to be 1 dimensional and the dimension would be - bias.
-If the bias is cycled C times, the data is said to be two dimensional.
-If the bias is varied over B values over C cycles at X columns and Y rows in a 2D grid of positions, the resultant dataset would have 4 dimensions (Y, X, C, B).
-As a different example, let us suppose that the petal width, length, and weight were measured for F different kinds of flowers.
-This would result in a 1 dimensional dataset with the kind of flower being the sole dimension.
-Such a dataset is not a 3 dimensional dataset because the petal width, length, and weight are only different features for each measurement.
-A quantity is not being measured for all combinations of petal width, length, and weight to make this dataset 3 dimensional.
+* We consider data recorded for all combinations of 2 or more variables as ``multi-dimensional`` datasets:

+  * For example, if a single value of current is recorded as a function of driving / excitation bias or voltage having B values, the dataset is said to be ``1 dimensional`` and the dimension would be - ``Bias``.
+  * If the bias is cycled C times, the data is said to be ``two dimensional`` with dimensions - ``(Bias, Cycle)``.
+  * If the bias is varied over B values over C cycles at X columns and Y rows in a 2D grid of positions, the resultant dataset would have ``4 dimensions:`` ``(Rows, Columns, Cycle, Bias)``.
+* ``Multi-feature``: As a different example, let us suppose that the ``petal width``, ``length``, and ``weight`` were measured for ``F`` different kinds of flowers.
+This would result in a ``1 dimensional dataset`` with the kind of flower being the sole dimension.
+Such a dataset is **not** a 3 dimensional dataset because the ``petal width, length``, and ``weight`` are only different ``features`` for each measurement.
+Some quantity needs to be **measured for all combinations of** petal width, length, and weight to make this dataset 3 dimensional.
+Most examples observed in data mining, simple machine learning actually fall into this category

 Why not use established file formats from other domains?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is true that we really don't want yet another format in our lives.
-We wanted to adopt a file format that is already widely accepted in supercomputing, scientific research, can be accessed from any programming language.
-We chose HDF5 since it suits our needs perfectly.
-We found that existing data formats in science such as the `Nexus data format <http://www.nexusformat.org>`_, `XDMF <http://www.xdmf.org/index.php/Main_Page>`_, and `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_ were designed for narrow scientific purposes and we did not want to shoehorn our data structure into those formats.
-Furthermore, despite being some of the more popular scientific data formats, it is not immidiately straightforward to read those files on every computer using any programming language.
+* It is true that we really don't want yet another format in our lives.
+We wanted to adopt a file format that is already **widely accepted in supercomputing**, **scientific research**, and can be **accessed from any programming language**.
+We chose **HDF5** since it suits our needs perfectly.
+* We found that existing data formats in science such as the `Nexus data format <http://www.nexusformat.org>`_, `XDMF <http://www.xdmf.org/index.php/Main_Page>`_, and `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_:

+  * were designed for **specific / narrow scientific domains only** and we did not want to shoehorn our data structure into those formats.
+  * Furthermore, despite being some of the more popular scientific data formats, it is not immediately straightforward to read those files on every computer using any programming language.
 For example - the `Anaconda <https://www.anaconda.com/what-is-anaconda/>`_ python distribution does not come with any packages for reading these file formats.
-Moreover, `Adios <https://www.olcf.ornl.gov/center-projects/adios/>`_, Nexus, NetCDF, and even `Matlab's .mat <https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html>`_ files are actually (now) just custom flavors of HDF5 files thereby unanimously validating our decision to choose HDF5 as our file format.
-Unlike Nexus, NetCDF, Matlab's .mat files, pycroscopy does not impose any strict restrictions or requirements on the HDF5 file structure.
+* **HDF5 is the De facto standard**: Nexus, NetCDF, and even `Matlab's .mat <https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html>`_ files are actually (now) **just custom flavors of HDF5 files** thereby unanimously validating our decision to choose HDF5 as our file format.
+* Unlike Nexus, NetCDF, Matlab's .mat files, pycroscopy does not impose any strict restrictions or requirements on the HDF5 file structure.
 Instead, implementing the pycroscopy data format only increases the functionality of the very same datasets in pycroscopy.
+* `Adios <https://www.olcf.ornl.gov/center-projects/adios/>`_ is perhaps the ultimate file format for supercomputers but we find the learning curve for average users to be unnecessarily steep, especially if they don't use supercomputers.

 Can Pycroscopy read data files from instrument X?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~